sensensen404/vuln-notifier/README.md

 #### Switch to [中文版](https://github.com/sensensen404/vuln-notifier/blob/main/README.zh_CN.md)

-A simple Go command-line tool that monitors the Openwall security mailing list and sends notifications for new vulnerability posts to Slack and DingTalk.
+A simple Go command-line tool that monitors the Openwall oss-security mailing list and sends notifications for new vulnerability posts to Slack or DingTalk.
 The tool supports keyword filtering to receive only the relevant security notifications.

 ## Features
-- Periodic polling of Openwall security mailing list.
+- Periodic polling of Openwall oss-security mailing list.
 - Send notifications to Slack and DingTalk.
 - Filter messages by keywords.
 - Keep track of visited vulnerabilities to avoid redundant notifications.